ElMassimo/vite_ruby/docs/guide/development.md

       └── logo.svg
 ```

-These files will be automatically detected and passed on to Vite, all configuration is done
+These files will be automatically detected and passed on to Vite, all [configuration][entrypoints] is done
 for you.

 You can add them to your HTML layouts or views using the provided [tag helpers].